Thinking of visiting the Charlotte Congregational Church? Please do, we’d love to meet you!

 If your children remain with you, we have books and activity bags at the back of the church.
 Feel free to ask an usher.

 Who may take Communion?

-We have an open table, meaning that all who seek a relationship with Jesus Christ are invited to take communion.
+We have an open table, meaning that all are invited to take communion.
 This includes children of all ages.
 To be as inclusive as possible, we use gluten-free bread and grape juice.

 Who are your ministers?